|

 Above, blunt-winged ravens circle the crag.

-you keep moving and only rest for breath.
+keep moving; you only rest for a breath.

 Climbing a mountain, as night approaches,